Consent Management Platforms: The Definitive Guide for 2019

 What's also interesting is the hodgepodge of companies that comprise this list.
 Only Cookiebot (by Cybot) is a pure-play CMP.
 The others include a diverse set of industries, each of whom likely view their CMP as an opportunity to upsell their core product.

-Here are the most popular consent management platforms platforms, with comparisons around look, feel, and functionality.
+Here are the top consent management platforms platforms, with comparisons around look, feel, and functionality.

 Like most CMPs on this list, Quantcast's employs a full-page prompt that requires the user to interact before accessing content.
 Many of the Quantcast examples involve an easy 'Deny All' option alongside 'Accept All'.
 Most other CMPs, on the other hand, have only an 'Accept' button, preventing easy opt-outs.